saezlab/F1000_Slack/README.md

 # F the Bot
-A Slack app companion script connecting F1000/Sciwheel to Slack
+A Slack app companion script connecting F1000/Sciwheel to Slack.

+**See below for the Zotero - > Slack connection**

 ## Requirements
 The bot requires a `state.rdata` object